The Surfaris: Disbanding and reformation

+However, in 1986 John P. Reisman took over management of the Fuller/Pash version of 'The Surfaris'.
+In 1987, the manager engaged the band with Columbia Pictures 'New Gidget Show' and in 1987 recorded the cut 'Bred to Shred' for the episode (Jim Pash: Producer; John Reisman; Engineer).
+The full band with the latest lineup appeared in the production.
+Just prior to that Chris Pritchard was in the lineup on vocals and guitar.
+During that period the manager focused on fairs and festivals, playing for audiences of ten to one hundred thousand at times.
+However, the band did continue to play clubs to bring the music to as many venues as possible.
+Bill Silva Entertainment during this period of management known as Fahn & Silva Entertainment handled the contracting.

+Jim Fuller later had another band concurrently with The Surfaris "Jim Fuller and the Beatnik", until his passing on March 3, 2017, in Arcadia, California at age 69.

 After leaving the band, Berryhill became a teacher until late 2000, when he created a new band with his family and named it The Surfaris.
 Now the last original member playing professionally, Berryhill performs worldwide as The Surfaris with his wife Gene Berryhill and sons, Deven and Joel Berryhill.
 In 2003, Berryhill's band re-recorded "Wipe Out" and eight original songs, which is what he wanted to do for the first "Wipe Out" session in 1962.
 At the time, the boys just 15 and 17 years old were forced to play other writers' songs, not by The Surfaris, which were later replaced by the company's players while The Surfaris were on tour.
 Lawsuits ensued in favor of The Surfaris.
 In 2015, Berryhill recorded and released the album entitled The Surfaris Hurley Sessions.